Best Things To Do In Ghent Belgium

 The Korenmarkt is the the largest pedestrian shopping area in Europe.
 This beautiful former post office is now a shopping center!

-Also right in the heart of Ghent is Gravensteen Castle, built in the 10th century complete with a moat!!
-Definitely be sure to go inside for the armory museum, old torture chambers, and panoramic city views.
+Also right in the heart of Ghent is Gravensteen Castle.
+It was built in the 10th century and even has a moat!!
+Definitely be sure to go inside for the armory museum, former torture chambers, and panoramic city views.

 You know we had to find the BEST waffle in Ghent!!
 We loved the Liege waffles at Jack’s House.
 There was always a line for these hot, freshly made waffles.
-They were literally right outside the door of the Marriott… So dangerous!! :)
+They were literally right outside the door of our hotel… So dangerous!!